Michael Cassius McDonald: Criminal and political rule in Chicago

 In the mid-1870s, McDonald would engage in a number of ventures which would make him a multi-millionaire by the mid-1880s.

 In 1873, McDonald opened a gaming parlor named "The Store".
 It was a four-floor building located at the northwest corner of the intersection of North Clark Street and West Monroe Street.
 This was McDonald's first major business venture.
 "The Store" proved to be an instant success.
 The games were rigged, but it became a gambling mecca and a major attraction in the city.
 It contained a saloon, hotel, and a fine dining establishment in addition to its games.
-Some sources attribute the origin of the famous phrase "there's a sucker born every minute" to McDonald, who reportedly said it in response to concerns a crony voiced about whether the parlor could attract enough costumers to fill the large number of gaming tables in the venue.
+Some sources attribute the origin of the famous phrase "there's a sucker born every minute" to McDonald, who reportedly said it in response to concerns a crony voiced about whether the parlor could attract enough customers to fill the large number of gaming tables in the venue.

 McDonald developed a system under which he was paid tribute by the city's gambling establishments and brothels, and, in exchange, would use his influence to ensure that they could operate without police interference.

 McDonald's criminal activities in the 1870s and 1880s are considered to mark the beginning of organized crime in the city of Chicago.
 He is considered to have been Chicago's first mob boss.
 His crime syndicate would make him significant amounts of revenue.
 He would also receive regular critical press from many of the city's newspapers, contributing to his notoriety.

 Another profitable venture which McDonald ran was a bail bond business.
 Through this business, he was also able to garner connections with many of the city's criminals.